Schedule An Appointment

 Between three and six months after your PRK, your new vision should be stable, and you should be enjoying vision results equal to or in some cases better than patients with comparable prescriptions who had LASIK instead.
 Although the PRK recovery is longer than LASIK, this is a relatively small price to pay to enjoy quality visual outcomes.

-If you’ve been told that you’re not a candidate for LASIK… or if you’ve been waiting for a new, safe, and effective technology that could eliminate your need for glasses or contacts - the ICL, or implantable contact lens, could be right for you.
-Dr John Papale is the FIRST ophthalmologist in Western MA to perform this procedure!
+If you’ve been told that you’re not a candidate for LASIK… or if you’ve been waiting for a safe and effective technology that could eliminate your need for glasses or contacts - the Visian ICL, otherwise known as the implantable contact lens, could be right for you.
+Dr John Papale is one of the most experienced ophthalmologists in New England to perform this procedure.